min2ha/ukwa-site/content/target/68716/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Boris in four-letter attack on May: Foreign Secretary stuns Chequers summit with foul-mouthed outburst but Prime Minister outguns him in Brexit showdown

 Reports that Boris Johnson strongly criticised Theresa May's compromise proposals for the UK's post Brexit relationship with the EU, but backed down and agreed to promote it rather than resign